Doris Tsao: Publications

 Doris Tsao has authored or co-authored numerous influential publications in the field of neuroscience, particularly in the areas of visual perception and the neural basis of cognition.
 Among Dr. Doris Tsao's extensive body of work, several publications have garnered significant attention and acclaim within the field of neuroscience.

 Her landmark paper, A cortical region consisting entirely of face-selective cells, published in Science (journal) in 2006, revealed the existence of specialized brain regions dedicated to processing faces.
-Tsao and her colleagues identified "face patches" in the brains of macaque monkeys, providing crucial insights into the neural mechanisms underlying the facial recognition system.
+Tsao and her colleagues identified "face patches" in the brains of macaque monkeys, providing insights into the neural mechanisms underlying the facial recognition system.
 Functional compartmentalization and viewpoint generalization within the macaque face-processing system, published in Science (journal) in 2008, provides insights into the organization and function of the face-processing system in the macaque brain.
 Using functional magnetic resonance imaging (fMRI), they identify specialized regions in the inferior temporal cortex that respond strongly to faces.
 Within these regions, they discover functional compartmentalization, with different sub-regions specialized in processing specific facial features like identity or expression.
 Another notable contribution published in Nature Neuroscience in 2009 was her paper on Faces and objects in macaque cerebral cortex, where Tsao and her team further explored the organization of face-selective cells in the macaque cortex, shedding light on the distinction between processing faces and other objects.

 These publications represent just a fraction of Tsao's extensive body of work, which has significantly advanced our understanding of the neural basis of visual perception and cognition.